15 Discontinued McDonald's Items You'll Wish Still Existed

 Yes, McNuggets are still on the menu, but there was something that felt a little more grown-up about ordering chicken tenders instead.

 All-day breakfast was another coronavirus casualty at McDonald's.
-Fortunately, you can still order a Golden Arches breakfast the old-fashioned way: before 10:30 a.m.
+Fortunately, you can still order a Golden Arches breakfast the old-fashioned way: Before 10:30 am.
+Some locations have limited items all day.

 If you didn't like the traditional breakfast sandwich offerings like the egg McMuffin, you used to be able to get your sandwich on a bagel instead.
 Sadly, that's a thing of the past—you'll now have to head to a bagel shop to get your beloved bagel sandwich.